nathanshammah/make-your-code-count/README.md

 ## This Repository
 This library is thought to help you in two ways:

-1) The files linked above in the table of contents above provide a guide that you can navigate to learn more.
+1) The files linked above in the table of contents provide a guide that you can navigate to learn more.

 2) The folders present in this repository have all the contents to build an example of `mylibrary` and deploy it.
 You can then modify the contents according to your project.
 The `mylibrary` folder comprises: